The Definitive Guide To Melatonin for Sleep

 If you’ve been a long-time reader of my blog, social media, or books, you know that I’m all about food as medicine.
 I’ve long been a firm believer that the food we use to fuel our bodies is what determines whether we’re healthy or not.
 At the end of the day, you can’t exercise, meditate, or supplement your way out of an unhealthy diet.

 There is one other lifestyle factor, though, that plays such a major role in your health it’s almost tied with nutrition.
-It’s sleep, and it often gets overlooked, which is why today’s article is dedicated to melatonin, the “sleepy-time” hormone.
+It’s sleep, and it often gets overlooked, which is why today’s article is dedicated to melatonin for sleep, the “sleepy-time” hormone.

 ARTICLE CONTINUES BELOW